SepidehHayati/Python-Tutorial/README.md

 # Python-Tutorial-for-Data-Analyst

 This repository is a personal collection of Python exercises and examples inspired by the Data Analysis series by Alex on YouTube.
 It’s designed to help me review and strengthen my Python skills while sharing useful resources with others.

 **Folder Structure:**
-  - **Intruduction**: This folder includes the basic Python concepts, organized into 9 lesson files.
+  - **Introduction**: This folder includes the basic Python concepts, organized into 8 lesson files.
-      - Variable in Python
+      - Variable
-      - Data types in Python
+      - Data types
       - Comparison, Logical, and Membership Operators
       - If Else Statements
       - For Loops